 Materials borrowed via any mechanism are the responsibility of the library patron.
 Replacement cost (not original purchase price) is the responsibility of any patron who borrows and loses any library material.
 In the case of children under the age of 18, it is the parents’ responsibility to pay for lost or damaged items.

 When patrons want material that is not available within the Bowdoinham Public Library, we ask other agencies to provide it.
 This is the process of interlibrary loan.
-Since the Bowdoinham Public Library borrows materials using the postal service, the patron is asked to pay a $3 fee for the borrowing of each item.
-Materials borrowed through interlibrary loan have a circulation period determined by the lending library, not the Bowdoinham Public Library.
+We have a van delivery service one day a week for Interlibrary loan materials.
 We are happy to borrow materials from other libraries for you, but we ask that you respect the date by which those materials must be returned to their home libraries.
 When the Bowdoinham Public Library is lax in returning materials borrowed through interlibrary loan, the library can lose the privilege of borrowing materials in that way for any of its patrons.
 It is crucial that materials borrowed through interlibrary loan be returned in a timely manner.
 Habitual failure to do so may result in individual loss of the privilege in order to preserve the privilege for other library patrons.
 Email the library director or call to request materials.
 Include title, author and publication date.